A Day in the Life

 The World of Dance might just be a TV show for some, but for Reagan, the world of dance is a place she sees herself excelling.
 Since beginning at Excel Academy a year ago, Reagan has been able to take advantage of opportunities that are helping her improve on her talents and bringing her one step closer to her dreams of becoming a professional dancer.

-Reagan has been dancing for 11 years, many of those years at Riverside Ballet Arts, which happens to be an Excel-approved vendor.
+Reagan has been dancing for 11 years, many of those years at Riverside Ballet Arts, which happens to be an Excel-approved content provider.
 Recently, she was in BRAVA’s production of the Nutcracker, performing solo roles as a Spanish Lead, Chinese Lead, and Columbine Doll, as well as performing in the Corps de ballet.
 This coming summer she’ll be attending Boston Ballet's pre-professional program and has an audition for the prestigious Colburn School in Los Angeles.

 Here’s how Reagan is balancing her rigorous coursework with a demanding dance schedule that’s getting her one jeté closer to her dreams of being a professional ballerina.